PinCatS/huawei-interview-tasks/README.md

 ```

 ### Treasury Map (text3) problem
-The problem can be reduce to the NP-problem called `Exact Cover` and is solved using Knuth's AlgorithmX recursive nondeterministic algorithm.
+The problem can be reduced to the NP-problem called `Exact Cover` and is solved using Knuth's AlgorithmX recursive nondeterministic algorithm.
 The implementation of the algorithm is called `DLX (DancingLinkX)` because it uses `Dancing Link` technique.

 Algorithm uses `Linked Matrix` - data structure uses `Double Linked Lists` to represent the matrix.
 All nodes are connected in double linked list cycle.
-Each node pointers to the left/right (row) and to the up/down (column) neighbors.
+Each node points to the left/right (row) and to the up/down (column) neighbors.
 Nodes represent '1's in a matrix.
 Thus, `Linked Matrix` data structure is very efficient way to represent boolean matrix since we don't need to store '0's and for the `Exact Cover Problems` the matrix is usually very sparse.

 How reduction to `Exact Cover` problem accomplished?
 Each point (1x1 square) of 2-d map is translated to 1-d map and each point represents a column.
 For example, if there is a 1x1 square with coordinates `(0, 1), (1, 2)` within `2x2 map`, the square point is translated into `2` using formula `y1 * map_width + x1`.
 Each `map piece` represents a row.
 Piece points are marked as '1's in a matrix.

-`linked_matrix.h` describes `Linked Matrix` data structure.
+* `linked_matrix.h` describes `Linked Matrix` data structure.
-`dlx.h` describes `DLX` algorithm.
+* `dlx.h` describes `DLX` algorithm.
 Important note - it doesn't stop as soon as finds first solution but continues to get the best one. (least number of pieces)
-`map_solver.h` builds boolean matrix (reduces problem to the `Exact Cover`) and solves it.
+* `map_solver.h` builds boolean matrix (reduces problem to the `Exact Cover`) and solves it.

 #### Smoke run on input data: